rydmike/flex_color_scheme/README.md

 What fits your needs and looks good to you, is the right choice for your application and use case.

-You can make your own custom scheme totally from scratch, or use these as a starting point and inspiration.
-You can copy colors from existing schemes, even via their const `FlexColor` name.
-All the color values in the color schemes are available as const values too, so you can easily make new custom combinations using existing color schemes and add a few custom ones to the mix.
+You can make your own custom scheme totally from scratch, or use the built-in ones as a starting point and inspiration.
+You can re-use colors from existing schemes, via their const `FlexColor` name.
+All the color values in the color schemes are available as const values, so you can easily make new custom combinations using existing color schemes and add a few custom ones to the mix.

 ## Use Your Own Color Schemes with FlexColorScheme